Golden Yod in Astrology

 Does the apex of a Golden Yod always produce public creative output?

-No. The pattern marks capacity.
-Whether the capacity becomes public work depends on the apex's condition, the rest of the chart (especially the Sun, Midheaven, and 10th-house rulers), and the native's circumstances.
-Private, inward creative work is equally common and often equally well-made.
+No. The pattern is an interpretive capacity marker, not a promise of public work.
+Whether it becomes visible depends on the apex's condition, the rest of the chart (especially the Sun, Midheaven, and 10th-house rulers), and the native's circumstances.
+Private, inward creative work can be just as relevant.